mtlynch/mtlynch.io/content/posts/code-review-love/index.md

 Reviewing code is difficult.
 More difficult than writing code.
 Your teammate arrives at work each day with a finite supply of focus.
 If they some of it to you by reviewing your code, that's time they can't spend on their own work.
 You should maximize the value they provide in that time.

-It sounds straightforward, but I so often see code authors violate the golden rule.
-They treat their reviewer as their personal quality assurance technician, relying on the reviewer to catch bugs.
-Or they fail to organize their code to make it sensible for a reviewer.
+It sounds straightforward, but I so often see authors treat their reviewer as their personal quality assurance technician.
+They rely on their reviewer to catch careless errors, and they make minimal effort to organize their changelist for reviewability.

-When I see this happen, the authors aren't bad or rude people.
-They just don't know not to do these things.
-There isn't widespread cultural awareness among developers about good code review practices or even understanding on most teams on who is responsible for what in a code review.
+The authors aren't bad or rude people.
+They just don't know better.
+There's an unfortunate lack of cultural awareness among developers about their responsibilities in a successful code review.

-If you do it well, code reviews are a fantastic way to exchange knowledge and skill, for both the reviewer and reviewee.
-Your team also benefits from having clear, maintainable code whose providence (provenance?) is inspectable.

 ## Techniques